edemaine/meteor-solid/README.md

 Any files not passed through the SolidJS compiler are processed in the standard Meteor way, which is to enable React.
+If you want to use `react-fast-refresh`, you need to manually add it via `meteor add react-fast-refresh` (whereas `ecmascript` adds it for you).

 ### `verbose` (default: false)